 - 1. Engineer: As defined in FDOT Standard Specifications for Road and Bridge Construction, Section 1. - 2.
 Engineer of Record: As defined in the FDOT Standard Specifications for Road and Bridge Construction, Section 1. - 3.
 Specialty Engineer: As defined in the FDOT Standard Specifications for Road and Bridge Construction, Section 1. - 4.
-Consultant: As defined in the FDOT Standard Specifications for Road and Bridge Construction, Section 1. - 5.
+Consultant: The Professional Engineer or Engineering Firm, or the Architect or Architectural Firm, licensed in the State of Florida and under contract to the Department to perform professional services.
+The consultant may be the Engineer or Architect of Record or may provide services through and be subcontracted to the Engineer or Architect of Record. - 5.
 Resident Engineer: The Department's local area representative who reports directly to the District Construction Engineer and may be either a Departmental employee of the District or an employee of an engineering firm which is also serving as the Department's CEI (Construction Engineering and Inspection) Group.
 The Resident Engineer is the principal representative of the Department for a project at the District level.
 It shall be noted that neither the Resident Engineer nor the CEI Group is involved with the Shop/Erection Drawing review process but are recipients, only, of approved Shop/Erection Drawings. - 6.
-Architect of Record: As defined in the FDOT Standard Specifications for Road and Bridge Construction, Section 1. - 7.
+Architect of Record: The Architect or Architectural Firm registered in the State of Florida that performs services for the Department in connection with the design and construction of buildings. - 7.
 "Ballooning": The contractor's use of minimum 1/16 inch wide lines to "balloon" or "cloud" (encircle) notes or details on drawings, design calculations, etc., in order to explicitly and prominently call out any deviations from the Contract Plans or Specifications.
 The Engineer of Record may also use "ballooning" to make note of any limitations to their submittal review and disposition of shop and erection drawings. - 8.
 Record Shop Drawings: The Department's official record copy of all Shop drawings, Erection Drawings, calculations, manuals, correspondence/ transmittal files and submittal activity record (logbook). - Department Review Office: The office or other Department entity responsible for performing the Department's review, record keeping, disposition and distribution of Shop and Erection Drawings. - Final Review Office: The Department Review Office or the Engineer of Record performing the final review and making final distribution of shop drawings which have been reviewed.